How to Avoid Distractions for Students: Kaitlin’s Enterprise Lesson

 We would love to hear from you, so please leave a comment.

-Our kids are becoming Enterprising Children!
+Our kids are becoming enterprising children!

 It was the school holidays and we were all staying with Kit’s Gran and Grandad in Geraldton.

 His first client was a family friend, Pam, who owned a small scruffy dog called Elly.
 Pam had been prepped with a phone call that Kit would be arriving with his Grandad to ask if she would be interested in hiring his services.
-She was delighted to support Kit with his new enterprise and awaited their arrival.

 Kit preparing for his walk with Elly.